yamizi/SafePowerGraph/README.md

 They are organized by grid size and available on: https://figshare.com/projects/SafePowerGraph/248768

+If you just want to evaluate an existing model and not fine-tune it, set the argument --epochs to 0 and provide in --model_file the .pt file of the weights you downloaded

 ### Datasets:

 - To enable Hugging Face to load OUR datasets, set the environment variable `HUGGINFACE_TOKEN`

 `export HUGGINFACE_TOKEN=XXX`

+The files in Hugging face are available on: https://huggingface.co/datasets/LISTTT/NeurIPS_2025_BMDB/tree/main Ensure that you are using the same seed (the xxx just before .pkl in the link) so it can be loaded properly.
+We hosted in hugging face the seeds 20, 25, and 200.

 Our datasets are Licensed under the Creative Commons Attribution 4.0